I stumbled into a strange, friendly world where I was oddly drowning in ponies and other small, sparkling equines.

-“We just say the door was open, that we were looking for Twilight.”
+“We just say the door was open, and that we were looking for Twilight.”

-Trixie nodded a little, not feeling too good about the plan but unable to think of anything better.
+Trixie nodded a little, but she wasn’t feeling too good about the plan.
 “Alright, how do we get in?”

 Luna considered the door and the old, rusty lock.
 “Piece of cake.”
-Her horn glowed slightly and there was a click from the lock before the door opened with a long creak.
-“I didn't sneak around the castle when I was young without learning a thing or two about locks.
-My sister liked to put locks on everything.”
+Her horn glowed slightly, and there was a click from the lock before the door opened with a long creak.
+“I have done my share of sneaking around and learned a thing or two about locks.”

-A hollow sound as of something hitting the floor caught her attention from the other room and she spun around, ears perked.
+A hollow sound as of something hitting the floor caught her attention from the other room, and Trixie spun around, ears perked.
 “Luna?” she called as she hurried out of the kitchen.

 Trixie stopped and glanced around the room.
 It looked like a fairly nice study given the otherwise decrepit state of the house.
 A few bookcases, a small fireplace, a desk.
-Luna was standing in front of the bookcases, a large and old looking book on the floor in front of her.
+Luna was standing in front of the bookcases, a large and heavily worn book on the floor in front of her.
 “I could say the very same of you, Luna.
-I found rope in the pantry, a lot of it.
+I found rope in the pantry.
+A lot of it.
 Some of it had blood on it.”

 Luna picked the book up again and dusted it off a little.
 “Are you sure it was blood?”
 Trixie simply nodded.
 “That's troubling.
 But maybe there's a harmless explanation.
 This is harder to explain.”
 She gave a nod at the book.